Pathogens get more complex as you move down the GI tract:

 - Healthcare acquired adds: Candida, resistant Enterococcus, MRSA

-IDSA Intrabdominal Infection Guidelines
+IDSA Intra-abdominal Infection Guidelines

 Initial treatment consists of fluid resuscitation, initiation of antibiotics, source control, and microbiologic samples.
 Source control is paramount if possible.